Best Food for Angelfish – How to Feed Your Freshwater Angelfish?

 Overfeeding is a problem you should be mindful of when feeding any type of fish, not only angelfish.
 Overfeeding is harmful for the fish and the tank environment.

-Overfeeding angelfish can lead to digestive problems, constipation, which may cause a swollen belly.
+By overfeeding your angelfish, can lead to digestive problems, constipation, which may cause a swollen belly.

 Because of their narrow bodies, angelfish are more prone to digestive issues, therefore, overfeeding them is a strong no-no.